Cover for the home you own

 webpage explains how to find out if you live in a disaster prone

-your home insurer
+Review your home insurance

-- if your circumstances change.
+renew a policy, make a claim, or if your circumstances change.

-Failing to meet the requirements of your insurance policy may
+Failing to meet the requirements of your insurance policy may mean

-mean any claim you make gets denied.
+any claim you make is denied.

 Making a claim on your home